knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 ## Give it a Floor Run, See if it Plays

 Let's test this *whole* big mess.
-But our current subscription is totally messed up, so go add a new, fresh Farmer Brent to your cart.
+Our current subscription is totally messed up, so go add a new, fresh Farmer Brent to your cart.
 Then, checkout with the functional, fake card.